shobhitsugumar/Podcast-/README.md

 ## Contributing

-We welcome contributions!
+We welcome contributions!.
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).